venkatesh-reddy679/kubernetes-3tier-project/README.md

 # step 1: deploying EKS cluster on AWS using Terraform and Jenkins pipeline

-1. By following modular approach, derived terraform configuration files to create a vpc with three public and three private subnets in three availability zones, an EKS cluster with AWS managed node group which is accessible only from within the cluster which will be deployed only in private subnets, and a jump server with ssh-key based authentication disabled. please refer to the folder **Jenkins-Server-TF/AWS_EKS**
+1. By following modular approach, derived terraform configuration files to -> use AWS S3 backend to store the resource state information -> create a vpc with three public and three private subnets in three availability zones an EKS cluster with AWS managed node group which is accessible only from within the cluster which will be deployed only in private subnets, and a jump server with ssh-key based authentication disabled. please refer to the folder **Jenkins-Server-TF/AWS_EKS**